NodeAlarmProxy/NodeAlarmProxy/readme.md

+Update: Learning how to make a npm package...

 Initial Commit...
 Currently App.js will connect to the envisalink server, provide the password, connect and get a status update.
 Whenever the security system has changes they will get broadcast to this node app.

 ##Setup##